Actindo-AG/Documentation/ActindoWorkFlow/Operation/01_ManageWorkflows.md

     > [Info] The settings displayed in the settings side bar may differ depending on the respective transition.
 The sections *Configuration* and *Static Inputs* are only available for certain transitions.

-2. Edit the settings field in the settings side bar.
+2. Edit the settings fields in the settings side bar.
 You can change the label, the queue type, the task event, the configuration, and the static inputs as described below:

     + Click the *Label* field and edit the name of the transition displayed in the workflow editor.